Project-MONAI/MONAI/docs/source/mb_specification.rst

 * **authors**: state author(s) of the model.
 * **copyright**: state model copyright.
 * **network_data_format**: defines the format, shape, and meaning of inputs and outputs to the (primary) model, contains keys "inputs" and "outputs" relating named inputs/outputs to their format specifiers (defined below).
 There is also an optional "post_processed_outputs" key stating the format of "outputs" after postprocessing transforms are applied, this is used to describe the final output from the bundle if it varies from the raw network output.
 These keys can also relate to primitive values (number, string, boolean), instead of the tensor format specified below.
-* **\*_data_format**: defines the format, shape, and meaning of inputs and outputs to additional models which are secondary to the main model.
-This contains the same sort of information as **network_data_format** which describes networks providing secondary functionality, eg. a localisation network used to identify ROI in an image for cropping before data is sent to the primary network of this bundle.

 Tensor format specifiers are used to define input and output tensors and their meanings, and must be a dictionary containing at least these keys: